jayoung/MalikLab_bioinformaticsResources/janets_NOTES_forMyself/local_infrastructure/usingAWS.md

 module purge
 ```

-## setting AWS credentials for command-line use (a one-time thing)
+## setting AWS credentials for command-line use

-they're stored in `.aws/credentials`
+they're stored in `.aws/credentials`.
+They'll expire about once a day, so update that file when you get new ones.

 ```
 cd
 module purge